 Memorial Hermann Baptist Beaumont Hospital

 Sherri Bates gave birth at home and says the baby fell to the floor during delivery.
 She is blaming Memorial Hermann Baptist Beaumont Hospital for allowing her to go home earlier that day.
-Failing to personally come to the hospital to evaluate Plaintiff;

 Acting as next of friend to her daughter, Bates is suing Baptist Beaumont, claiming the hospital and its medical staff negligently failed to give her a vaginal exam to rule out labor during her visit.